Riya Dey

 Swarnali Dey, also known as Riya Dey, is an Indian actress, model and television personality known for her work in Odia films.
 Her numerous accolades include an Odisha State Film Award for Prema Adhei Akhyara.

 Personal life

 Riya Dey was born as Swarnali Dey on 12 October 1991 in Balasore, Odisha, India.
-During her 10+2 studies, she received her first film offer from Brajaraj Movies for the movie "Romeo The Lover Boy".
+During her 10+2 studies, she received her first film "Prema Adhei Akhyara".
 Riya has been trained in Odissi dance since childhood and is also a skilled dancer.
 Prior to her film career, she worked as a dancer.